Panopticon (Person of Interest): Plot

 Reese and Fusco (Kevin Chapman) question Hasan when he realizes that his plan failed.
 They return to the shop to find it trashed and his son Ben missing.
-The Brotherhood contacts Hasan and tells him to get the network by midnight or they will kill Ben.
+The Brotherhood contacts Hasan and tells him to get the network set up by midnight or they will kill Ben.
 Reese confronts some of The Brotherhood's dealers but is knocked out by Shaw, who tells him that they can't get involved in this.
 Reese then decides to visit Elias (Enrico Colantoni) for help in intercepting a shipment of heroin from The Brotherhood.

-Finch decides to help Hasan in setting up the network and finds that Hasan developed a covert communications network using old VHF television antennas laced throughout the five boroughs of New York, making it invisible to Samaritan.
+Finch decides to help Hasan in setting up the network and finds that Hasan has developed a covert communications network using old VHF television antennas laced throughout the five boroughs of New York, making it invisible to Samaritan.
 He then gives Reese one of the phones that uses Hasan's network.
 Elias' henchman, Scarface (David Valcin) rams one of The Brotherhood's SUVs.
 Reese enters the house where the heroin and Ben are held while Shaw eliminates many of The Brotherhood from a different house.
 Link tries to escape with Ben but Reese subdues him just as the police arrives but Reese covers everything as part of an operation.
 Rousseau arrives at the scene posing as a DHS agent and does not believe in the reported story of the police.

 Finch meets with Reese and gives him Hasan's network so they can avoid Samaritan.
-For his actions, Reese is promoted to Homicides and partnered with Fusco, being assigned to Carter's desk.
-Shaw decides to accept to go on a date by someone who constantly sent her notifications on an app.
+For his actions, Reese is promoted to Homicide and partnered with Fusco, being assigned to Carter's old desk.
+Shaw decides to accept a date with someone who constantly sent her notifications on an app.
 At a café, she finds that the man, Romeo, wants her to work with him on a gang operation, which she accepts.
 Finch reviews his corrected thesis and finds that the letters marked are from a code.
 The codes lead him to a library for a specific book and finally arriving at an underground hideout, using a forgotten Interborough Rapid Transit Company station.